10 Things You Need to Know Before Traveling to Peru

 We stayed at the JW Marriot El Convento Cusco and couldn’t have asked for better accommodations.
 The hotel is beautiful, with Inca and colonial history embedded in its walls.

-We went for a wedding, and the bride gave us the full Peruvian experience by hiring a tour guide.
+We went to Peru for my friend's wedding, and she gave us the full Peruvian experience by hiring a tour guide.
 We went on a two-day excursion that included a tour of Cusco, Pisac, Ollantaytambo, Urubamba, Valle Sagrado, and Machu Picchu.

-The experience of seeing Machu Picchu for the first time was transformational and deeply emotional.
+Seeing Machu Picchu for the first time was both emotional and transformational.
 The site was built around the year 1450 but abandoned a century later during the Spanish conquest.
 Locals knew about Machu Picchu but kept it from the rest of the world in an effort to protect it.
 In 1911, American historian Hiram Bingham found it in his search for Vilcabamba, the capital of the Inca state.
 Vilcabamba is now known as “the lost city of the Incas” after being destroyed and lost by the Spanish.

 There is nothing like experiencing Peru for yourself.
 Here are some tips to prepare you for a trip of a lifetime.